 You don’t necessarily need any special apps or services available to create a customer journey map, you can do it yourself using a board and pieces of paper.

-5. Brand Experience map
+Brand experience map

 There are customer experience maps devoted to the complete experience the customer gets while using the brand.
-For example, this map was created by beauty brand Lancôme.
+For example, this map was created by the beauty brand Lancôme.

 Customer journey maps can be useful not only for online stores but also for offline ones.
 If you have a coffee shop or a small convenience store, you can make your own CJM just like Ikea did.